-Mr Chue En Yaw is currently the Managing Director, Head of Private Equity Funds, of Azalea Investment Management Pte.
-Ltd. Mr Chue started his career at Arthur Andersen LLP as Staff Accountant in 1997 and was thereafter promoted to Senior in 1999.
+Mr Chue En Yaw graduated from Nanyang Technological University with a Bachelor of Accountancy and is a Chartered Accountant and a CFA Charterholder.
+Mr Chue started his career at Arthur Andersen LLP as Staff Accountant in 1997 and was thereafter promoted to Senior in 1999.
 Between 2000 and 2008, he was the Director, Head of Fund Operations of JAFCO Investment (Asia Pacific) Ltd. From 2008 to 2010, he served as an Associate Director, Private Equity in the Principal Finance Department of Standard Chartered Bank.
 Mr Chue subsequently joined Temasek International Pte.
 Ltd. in 2010 where he was a Director, Private Equity Fund Investments until 2017.
-In 2018, he joined Azalea Investment Management Pte.
-Ltd., as its Managing Director, Head of Private Equity Funds.
-Mr Chue graduated from Nanyang Technological University with a Bachelor of Accountancy in 1997.
-He is a Chartered Accountant and a CFA Charterholder.
+In 2018, Mr Chue joined Azalea Investment Management Pte.
+Ltd. as its Managing Director, Head of Private Equity Funds and in April 2021, he was promoted to as its Chief Investment Officer.